OR, HEAVEN ON EARTH BIOSPHERE OF SIAN KA’AN MEXICO.

 The town people are charming and now sort of getting used to me so I have to be a good girl as I’m coming back.
 My normally acerbic comments will have to be made later

 Then last night a group of four solo travelling bandidos arrived.
 They had all met by accident and many tales were to be told and my first party was had.
 Sadly they have just left but one girl is living in her own place in Tulum and finding it challenging as do I now.
-I will now have a pal there and also can come down here to break up the vibe.The only man was hysterical and the other two girls It was like I had cherry picked the best group of pals for the night.
+I will now have a pal there and also can come down here to break up the vibe.The only man was hysterical as were the other two girls It was like I had cherry picked the best group of pals for the night.
 Diverse and clever, beautiful and funny.
-We all yacked on drank and smoked and finally went and laid down on some sun-loungers on the beachside and gazed at the stars, so bright and clear bar a couple of clouds, it was a feeling of wonder and sudden fierce happiness.
+We all yacked on, drank and smoked, then finally went and laid down on some sun-loungers on the beachside, and gazed at the stars.
+They shone through so bright and clear, bar a couple of clouds, it was a feeling of wonder and sudden fierce happiness that had been lacking thus far.
 And yes today I have a hangover they just left much hugging was done and I will see my pal in Tulum Wednesday after her application for a spin class job.
 I feel all this is a new episode of my ‘Escape to Mexico in the times of Global Tyranny’ experience.

 When I come back I’m bringing tea and some extra bits of different food not available in the village to be a very happy old bird.
 I can use the kitchen here so will be able from time to time to fix myself some pastas and alternative foods because although I love the food here I do like a bit of European shit too.
 I have a yearning for some ribeye with a pepper sauce or a very garlicky cheesy pasta.
 You can take the girl out of the UK…..